 - With everyone at ease and focused on their responsibility, they will find the time to improve their specific skills using the system’s clues.

 - The stress related to performing under uncertainty will disappear.
 So, the crew will self-organize into a more effective team quickly.

 Another possible scenario is a team dependent on a “guru” with solid credentials (and a strong personality) which everyone looks up to.
 This leads to a dysfunctional crew where each individual waits for instructions from the only brain aboard.
 Usually, things don’t go well.

 In this case, using EVOLUTION acts as a leveling factor.
 Information is available to all.
 Some coaching, roles, responsibilities, and data will improve the crew dynamics.

 Room for Improvement

 The saying goes, “After three beers, all races look alike!” or, more eloquently, “You can improve only what you can measure.”

-EVOLUTION is constantly measuring how you sail your boat against its polar curves.
-In other words, the system knows how your sailboat should perform at every instant and what is happening in reality.
+EVOLUTION constantly measures how you sail your boat against its polar curves.
+In other words, the system knows how your yacht should perform at every instant and what is happening.
 But there is more; EVOLUTION records around 100 parameters every second, which will be available for later analysis.

-Comparing the optimal sailing against reality makes it simple to detect the need for better instrument calibration, or solving performance, tactical and maneuvering issues.
-Al the parameters you need to understand the nature of the problem will be there.
+Comparing the optimal sailing against reality makes it simple to detect the need for better instrument calibration or solve performance, tactical and maneuvering issues.
+All the parameters you need to understand the nature of the problem will be there.

-From this point on, creating specific training sessions and selecting indicators (parameters) to measure the improvements is straightforward.
+From then on, creating specific training sessions and selecting indicators (parameters) to measure the improvements is straightforward.